kennydtran/Guess-the-Car-Price/README.md

 - Many more!

 ### Acknowledgements
-I'd like to hugely thank Neal Argwal for inspiring this project with [The Auction Game](https://neal.fun/auction-game/).
+Once again, I'd like to hugely thank Neal Argwal for inspiring this project with [The Auction Game](https://neal.fun/auction-game/).